pololu/pololu-tic-software/README.md

 ## Version history

+- 1.6.0 (2018-03-14):
+  - Added support for the Tic T500.
+  - Improved the controls for setting the current limits: the up and down arrows only step to current limits that are exactly achievable.
 - 1.5.0 (2017-11-22):
   - Added support for building installers for macOS.
   - Fixed some bugs affecting the software on macOS (caused by `strtoll`).